Eli Marom

 Eliezer "Eli" Marom "Chayni" (אליעזר "אלי" מרום "צ'ייני"; born 1955) is the former Commander of the Israeli Navy serving from 2007 to 2011.
-As of 2015 he serves as the head of the Israel Airports Authority.
+From 2015 to 2019 he served as chair of the Israel Airports Authority.

 Born in Sde Eliezer, Israel, Marom is partly of Chinese descent.
 He held the rank of Aluf in the Israeli Navy.

 Early life and family

-Marom was born and raised on moshav Sde Eliezer, in the Hula Valley.
+Marom was born and raised on moshav Sde Eliezer, in the Hula Valley, and was named after the moshav.
 His father Erik was a German-born Jew and his mother Leah (originally Chai Li) was born in China, the daughter of a Russian-Jewish woman and a Han Chinese man who had converted to Judaism.
 His parents met when his father escaped to China as a refugee from Europe during World War II.
-He was the seventh of his parents' eight children and was born weeks after his family immigrated to Israel.
+The family immigrated to Israel in 1955 and spent several month in an immigration camp before moving to Sde Eliezer.
+Marom was the seventh of his parents' eight children and was born weeks after his family immigrated to Israel.

 Marom studied Marine Engineering in the Israel Nautical College in Akko.
 While he studied there, one of his commanders called him "Chayni" (Hebrew: "Chinese; Chinaman") because of his eyes, and that became his nickname.
 He began his career in the Israeli Navy in 1975 after completing a naval officers course.